 The view from Waterfront Park is similar to that of Lonsdale Quay and Shipbuilders’ Square.
-There won’t likely be many people and there’s a nice little shelter which is convenient if it’s raining or if you want something picturesque in the foreground of your fireworks photos.
+There weren’t many people and there is a nice little shelter which is convenient if it’s raining or if you want something picturesque in the foreground of your fireworks photos.

 Lonsdale Quay Fireworks Viewing

 Just outside the SeaBus terminal is Lonsdale Quay which has a great view of Vancouver from across the water.
-The crowds won’t likely be bad here (but more than at Waterfront Park) and for those that arrive early the views from the top of the Lonsdale Quay tower (with the giant “Q” on top) are especially impressive.
+The crowds weren’t bad here (but more than at Waterfront Park) and for those that arrived early the views from the top of the Lonsdale Quay tower (with the giant “Q” on top) were especially impressive.

 Shipbuilders’ Square and Pier

-Shipbuilders’ Square and its pier are likely the most popular places on the North Shore to view Vancouver’s fireworks.
-There still won’t be a lot of people, but the fact that the pier extends quite a ways into the water means the fireworks will be just that much less in the distance compared to Waterfront Park and Lonsdale Quay.
+Shipbuilders’ Square and its pier were the most popular places on the North Shore to view Vancouver’s fireworks.
+There still weren’t be a lot of people, but the fact that the pier extends quite a ways into the water meant the fireworks were just that much less in the distance compared to Waterfront Park and Lonsdale Quay.

 Fireworks Tips and Advice